 We will also examine the various strains of cannabis that contain Terpineol and the common products and industries in which it is used.

 What Are Terpenes?

-Terpenes are the natural chemical compounds responsible for the aroma and flavor of many plants, including cannabis.
+Terpenes are the natural chemical compounds responsible for the The smell of cannabis, which can vary greatly between strain... and flavor of many plants, including cannabis.

 These chemicals are made in the same glandular trichomes as THC, showing that terpenes and cannabinoids have a significant connection inside the cannabis plant.